-Claims 1-2, 7-10, 12-13, 17-18, 21- Defendants' System
+Claims 1-2, 7-10, 12-13, 17-18, 21- 27 of the '227 Patent Defendants' System

-27 of the '227

-Patent

 criteria are

-violated, and

-a. wherein the A reasonable opportunity for discovery is likely to show that
+a wherein the A reasonable opportunity for discovery is likely to show that

-progressive the progressive warning is based on one of these properties
+nrogressive the progressive warning is based on one of these properties

 warning signal (rate, frequency, volume, severity) as separation approaches

 increases in at or exceeds a threshold.

 least one of

 signal rate,

 signal

 frequency,

 signal

 prominence,

 signal volume,

 or signal

 severity as the

-violation of the vehicle
+violation of the

+vehicle

+separation

-separation criteria
+criteria

 approaches or

 extends

 beyond a

 vehicle

 separation

 threshold.

-10. The collision A reasonable opportunity for discovery is likely to show that
+10. The collision $10^{-1}$ A reasonable opportunity for discovery is likely to show that

 avoidance system the threshold is adaptive, based at least in part on the speed

 of claim 9, of the vehicles.

 wherein the first

-vehicle mounted

-module executes
+module executed

 an adaptive

 threshold feature

 that modifies one

 or more vehicle

+Claims 1-2, 7-10, 12-13, 17-18, 21- 27 of the '227 Patent Defendants' System

+--- --

-Claims 1-2, 7-10, Defendants' System 12-13, 17-18, 21- 27 of the '227 Patent Defendants System separation thresholds based on the speed of the first rail vehicle and the speed of the second rail vehicle.
+separation thresholds based on the speed of the first rail vehicle and the speed of the second rail vehicle.

 12. The collision avoidance system of claim 1, further comprising an inertial measurement unit in communication with at least the control electronics module, the inertial measurement unit being operable to detect changes in the speed of the first rail vehicle.
 The Defendants' system includes an inertial measurement unit (IMU).

-Computer IMU 13.
-The collision avoidance system of claim 12, wherein the inertial measurement unit comprises at least one of an accelerometer or a gyroscope.
+13. The collision avoidance system of claim 12, wherein the inertial measurement unit comprises at least one of an accelerometer or a gyroscope.
 A reasonable opportunity for discovery is likely to show that the IMU includes at least an accelerometer.